nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 ## Research

-Since we were developing a completely new product, we needed to research into multiple aspects.
+Since we were developing a completely new product, we needed to research on multiple aspects.
 To find out if it would work as a business, we needed to know who the competitors were and understand their weaknesses and strenghts.
-To understand this, the researchers conducted extensive competitive analysis to get a sense of what user-needs were not being met.
+In order to do this, our researchers conducted an extensive competitive analysis to identify the needs that were not being met.
 Analysis revealed that there weren't many products that had the same value proposition as puppyHarmony.

-From a design angle, we interviewed several dog owners to get a better understanding of how puppyHarmony could benifit them.
+From a design perspective, we interviewed several dog owners to get a better understanding of how puppyHarmony could benefit them.

-Once we were sure that puppyHarmony would be useful and would make for a profitable business, we began deciding which features needed to be in the first version.
+Once we were sure that puppyHarmony would be useful and would make for a profitable business, we started putting together features to be incorporated into the first version.

 ## Wireframes

-The most challenging aspect of this phase was deciding which features should make it to version 1 and which ones should be backlogged for version 2.
+The most challenging aspect of this phase was deciding on which features that should make it to version 1 and which ones should be backlogged for version 2.
 Ultimately we looked at the business goals and chose only those features that were absolutely essential to fill the user's needs.

 I created wireframes to show how users would interact with puppyHarmony.